Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Real Data Analysis

 El Ni{\~n}o episodes are part of the El Ni{\~n}o-Southern Oscillation (ENSO), which is the strongest driver of interannual climate variability and can trigger extreme weather events and disasters in various parts of the world.
 Early warning signals of El Ni{\~n}o events would be instrumental for avoiding some of the worst damages.

-To forecast El Ni{\~n}o events, many state-of-the-art coupled climate models, as well as a variety of statistical approaches, have been suggested; see the review paper \cite{bunde2024evaluation}.
+To forecast El Ni{\~n}o events, many state-of-the-art coupled climate models, as well as a variety of statistical approaches, have been suggested; see the review paper \citep{bunde2024evaluation}.
 Although these forecasts are quite successful at shorter lead times (say, 6 months), they have limited anticipation power at longer lead times.
 In particular, they generally fail to overcome the so-called $``$spring barrier", that is, in spring, most methods tend to make wrong predictions for El Ni{\~n}o event.
 Some methods have been constructed to predict El Ni{\~n}o events beyond 9 months in advance \citep{ludescher2013improved}.
 However, it is almost impossible to forecast these events accurately with more than 12 months in advance. \cite{lenssen2024strong} found that ENSO is predictable at least two years in advance only when forecasts are made during strong EI Ni{\~n}o events, while forecasts initialized during other states do not have predictive skill over one year.
 Our method can predict El Ni{\~n}o events more than one year most of the time.

 An El Ni{\~n}o episode is featured by rather irregular warm excursions from the long-term mean state.
-And an El Ni{\~n}o event is said to occur when the ONI index, the 3-month running mean of the anomaly in sea surface temperature averaged in the NINO3.4 region (5$^o$S-$5^o$N, 170$^o$W-12$0^o$W), is above $0.5^\circ C$ for at least five consecutive months. \citet{ludescher2013improved} showed that the strengths of the cross-correlations between the El Ni{\~n}o Basin and the surrounding sites tend to strengthen before El Ni{\~n}o episodes and then weaken significantly.
+An El Ni{\~n}o episode starts when the ONI index, the 3-month running mean of the anomaly in sea surface temperature averaged in the NINO3.4 region (5$^o$S-$5^o$N, 170$^o$W-12$0^o$W), is above $0.5^\circ$C for at least five consecutive months. \citet{ludescher2013improved} showed that the strengths of the cross-correlations between the El Ni{\~n}o Basin (red dots in Figure~\ref{fig:climate}(a)) and the surrounding sites (blue dots in Figure~\ref{fig:climate}(a)) tend to strengthen before El Ni{\~n}o episodes and then weaken significantly.
 Therefore, we concentrate on the changes in the correlations and show that well before an El Ni{\~n}o episode, the correlations tend to increase first and then decrease sharply.
 We use this robust observation to forecast El Ni{\~n}o development in advance.
-The sum-type test statistic is applied here.